 Visa Bulletin Predictions 2025

-The Visa Bulletin 2025 may also contain changes to the visa processing times.
+The 2025 Visa Bulletin may also contain changes to visa processing times.
 Currently, visa processing times vary depending on the type of visa being applied for and the applicant’s country of origin.
 Processing times may be adjusted to reduce backlogs and provide more flexibility for those seeking to immigrate to the United States.
 For example, the Biden administration has proposed increasing staffing levels at USCIS to reduce processing times and provide more timely decisions on visa applications.

-Visa Bulletin January 2025 Predictions
+Visa Bulletin July 2025 Predictions

-In Fiscal Year 2025, the government projects the availability of 165,000 green cards for individuals in employment categories, a decrease from 197,000 in FY 2023.
+In Fiscal Year 2025, the government projects a decrease in the availability of green cards for individuals in employment categories, from 197,000 in FY 2023 to 165,000.
 However, this is still 25,000 higher than the legally mandated 140,000 due to the unused 25,000 family-based green cards from FY 2023.

-• Visa Bulletin January Predictions – Family-Based Categories
+• Visa Bulletin July Predictions – Family-Based Categories

-• Visa Bulletin January Predictions – Employment-Based Categories
+• Visa Bulletin July Predictions – Employment-Based Categories

-Family-Based Categories- Visa Bulletin Prediction for January 2025
+Family-Based Categories- Visa Bulletin Prediction for July 2025

 These estimated visa bulletin predictions are based on recent movements in the family-based categories.
 Please note that they should not be considered as legal advice.
 These predictions indicate how the Final Action Dates may progress or regress in the upcoming month for visas.